 Final thoughts

-The Agile frameworks are frequently thought of as a single methodological approach.
-Many methods haven't been mentioned here.
-No matter the exact methods and strategies they employ, Agile teams are demonstrated to boost profits by 37% faster and produce 30% higher revenue as compared to the companies that are not Agile.
-Hopefully, this article helped you understand the top agile frameworks and methodologies along with their purpose.
+No matter the exact methods and strategies they employ, Agile teams are demonstrated to boost profits by 37% faster and produce 30% higher revenue as compared to companies that aren't Agile.